10 Ways to Increase Your Freezer Stash of Breast Milk!

 I remember when I had my first child and was new to the whole breastfeeding thing, figuring out how to build a breast milk stash AND feed by baby was confounding.
 I recall having to return to work in three weeks and panicking because I hadn’t been able to save and freeze any milk.

 Flash forward three kids later and my knowledge about breastfeeding (along with my deep freezer) is filled to the brim.
 This post is for any new mom who is struggling to understand just how she will be able to not only feed her new infant on demand, but also build up a breast milk freezer stash backup.

-Worry not!
-Learning how to build your breast milk supply stash is fairly easy if you follow these steps:
+Worry not, freezing breast milk doesn't have to be complicated!
+Learning how to build your breast milk supply stash is fairly easy if you follow these milk supply tips:

 Determine just how large of a breast milk freezer stash you actually need.

 This was a big misconception I had with my first.
 I thought I should have oodles of milk saved up before I went back to work.
 In reality, I only needed 2-3 days worth of milk max, because I would be pumping at work for the next day’s supply.
 Don’t feel pressure to have a massive freezer stash!

 I’ve found the best way to build a stash of breast milk without causing your body to permanently over-produce is to create a pumping schedule and accumulate the stored milk gradually over several weeks.
 Pumping just a few ounces extra a day over a few weeks is enough to build your stored milk.